 If your vehicle passes the inspection, you can then apply for a rebranded title from your state’s title department.
 To do so, you must fill out the required forms in your state, pay necessary fees, and submit proof of a passed inspection.
 When the process is complete, you will be issued a rebuilt or rebuilt salvage title, and the salvage title on the vehicle will be cleared.

-If you’re interested in purchasing a salvage vehicle, take a look at our extensive inventory at Elite Motor Cars of Miami.
+If you’re interested in purchasing a salvage vehicle, take a look at our extensive inventory at AE of Miami.
 We specialize in offering salvage and damaged cars for sale in Miami, FL.
 However, we also ship vehicles worldwide.
 For more information regarding our vehicles or shipping options, contact us today.